DDMAL/cantus/README.md

 This will trigger a series of queries in the backend.
 Wait until you see the notification `Loaded chants for manuscript` above the `Actions` menu.
 It may take a few minutes for this process to complete.

 After refreshing the admin page and looking at the Manuscript in the list, it should appear with the flag `Chants loaded` enabled.
 This indicates that the chant information has been added to the database and solr index.

+### Defining the source images of the Manuscript through a IIIF Manifest file

+Of all the manuscripts in the list displayed in the admin interface, only a handful have a public IIIF Manifest with source images.

+IIIF Manifest files can be found within libraries such as [Gallica](https://gallica.bnf.fr/accueil/en/content/accueil-en?mode=desktop), [e-codices](https://www.e-codices.unifr.ch/en), and others.

+When a IIIF Manifest is located for a specific manuscript, the URL can be included in the manuscript's metadata.

+Click on the Manuscript's entry.

+Introduce the IIIF Manifest URL under the `Manifest url` field.

+Save the changes.

+### Setting the Manuscript as a `public` Manuscript in the Cantus Ultimus interface

+Making a manuscript a `public` manuscript indicates to the Cantus Ultimus website that the manuscript should show up under the `Manuscript` tab of the final user's web interface.

+Click on the Manuscript's entry.

+Tick the `public` value.

+Save the changes.

+### Map the folio information from Cantus Database to the images obtained from the IIIF Manifest

+Once the chant information and IIIF manifest url have been added to a Manuscript, and the manuscript has been marked as `public`, the mapping tool becomes available to map the images with the folio metadata.

+The mapping tool is located in the following address: http://localhost:8000/admin/map_folios

+Within the mapping tool, the new manuscript should appear with an option to `Map now`.

+Click on `Map now`.

+The mapping tool triggers a heuristic search on the background, which tries to map the images in the IIIF Manifest to the folios described in the Cantus Database.

+The result of that automatic process will be displayed in the mapping interface.

+At this point, the user might want to verify that the information provided by the automatic mapping is accurate, and correct it when it is not.

+In the mapping interface, green folio pages indicate a folio has been mapped to an image manifest, whereas a red folio page indicates that a folio has not been mapped to an image from the manifest.

+Once the mapping process has been manually revised, conclude the mapping process by clicking on `Submit this Mapping`.

+It may take several minutes for the backend of the website to deploy the changes across the database and solr index.

+The user will be able to know when that process has concluded by revisiting the admin interface.
+A complete mapping process will activate the `Is mapped` flag in the corresponding manuscript.

+At this point, the manuscript should be searchable within the main website.